workbenchdev/Workbench/README.md

 Workbench would not be possible without

-GTK, GLib, Flatpak, GtkSourceView, libadwaita, VTE, GJS, Blueprint, icon-development-kit
+GTK, GLib, Flatpak, GtkSourceView, libadwaita, VTE, GJS, Blueprint, icon-development-kit, Vala

 and the GNOME community 🖤